malthe/dobbin/src/dobbin/README.txt

 .. warning:: Applications must check out objects before changing their state.

-The object identity is never changed, but the object state is masked by a thread-local dictionary.
+The ``checkout`` does not have a return value; this is because the object identity never actually changes.
+Instead the attribute accessor and mutator methods are used to provide a thread-local object state.
+This happens transparent to the user.

+After checking out the object, we can both read and write attributes.

 >>> obj.name = 'John'
 >>> obj.name